Born: 3rd March 1889, Ipswich.

 Valentine Horace Garrod, born October 1912, Wood Green, London.

-Albert’s wife, Violet had re-married her address was unknown.
-Emily & James had become guardians to their grandaughter, Queenie.
+Albert’s parents Emily & James Garrod became guardians to their grandaughter, Queenie.

 On the 1st February 1921, Queenie signed to receive her late father’s Victory Medal.